two point perspective

 projecting the plan: plan orthogonals

-shown within the 60° circle of view; note that the plan must be reversed left to right, as in a mirror, to project the correct image
+shown within the 60° circle of view; note that the plan must be inverted, top to bottom, to project the correct image

-The first step in the distance point method is to carry all the important object points up to the anchor line with perpendicular lines.
-Thus, a defines the (new) point x and b defines point y.
-Then the plan orthogonals are constructed from these points back to the principal point, as shown above (blue lines).
+The first step in the distance point method is to carry all the important object points from P up to the anchor line with perpendicular lines.
+Recall that these are actually lines parallel to the direction of view, so once the point a defines the (new) point x and b defines point y on the anchor line, we construct the plan orthogonals from these points back to the principal point, as shown above (blue lines).

 projecting the plan: plan diagonal vanishing lines